 The cloud environment allows for better collaboration between colleagues and teams.
 Product architects, developers, security personnel, operations, and quality assurers are all exposed to a single infrastructure.

-It enables them to operate simultaneously without any department feeling like they are getting taken advantage of or being used by their colleagues.
+It enables them to operate simultaneously without any department feeling like they are being taken advantage of or used by their colleagues.
 Cloud permissions and assigned user roles assist with increased monitoring and visibility.

-Supervisors can easily see which employee is performing a certain role, at what time, and from which workstation.
+Supervisors can easily see which employee performs a particular role, at what time, and from which workstation.
 All this helps in reducing confusion and preventing conflicts between the workers.
 This will make the talent management process more precise and communicative.
-Today nearly 75% of organizations are gaining these benefits by well communicating their firm’s vision, which improves their performance compared to their competitors.
+Today nearly 75% of organizations are gaining these benefits by well communicating their firm's vision, which improves their performance compared to their competitors.

-Additionally, different cloud environments can be used for different purposes.
-For example, those concerned can have environments for pre-production, staging, demo, or QA.
+Additionally, different cloud environments can be used for other purposes.
+For example, those concerned can have pre-production, staging, demo, or QA environments.

-It’s easier for the company to recover from a natural disaster when multiple software versions are stored in the cloud.
-The same applies to those who have different production instances available in other cloud regions.
+It's easier for the company to recover from a natural disaster when multiple software versions are stored in the cloud.
+The same applies to those with different production instances in other cloud regions.